 The ESSE conference 2022 will take place at Johannes Gutenberg University, Mainz, Germany, from 29 August to 2 September 2022.

 Mainz is the capital of Rhineland-Palatinate and the seat of the largest university in the West of Germany, Johannes Gutenberg University, with around 32,000 students from 120 countries.
 The university was founded in 1477 and newly founded after the Second World War in 1946.
 English Studies is a large department of around 3,000 students and 100 members of staff.
 Mainz is easily reached by air via Frankfurt Airport (around 25 minutes by local train), train, or road.
 It boasts Roman ruins, an intact medieval old town with a large Romanesque cathedral, and an enviable location on the river Rhine.
-The region is famous for its wines.
+Its most famous son is Johannes Gensfleisch, also known as Johannes Gutenberg, one of the inventors of the printing press, to whom an exciting museum in the city is dedicated.
+The region is also famous for its wines, which is sold at reasonable cost in many of its restaurants and wine bars.

 To learn more about Mainz: Landeshauptstadt Mainz: Portal page | Homepage